rowanlea/Consequences/Starter Projects/Java/README.md

 Has its own .gitignore for Java specifically.

 # Building The Project
-Disclaimer: I know next to nothing about Java.
-There was some kind of mix of downloading Java SDK 19, setting something (language version?) to 11, and then downloading Maven to install gson.
+Disclaimer: I know next to nothing about Java, but you should just need to make sure you have JDK installed, and have/let Maven run in your project.

 Install Maven: https://maven.apache.org/install.html